Export

 Once you have filtered your documents, sort them in your desired order by clicking the appropriate field at the top of the grid view screen.

-To add these documents to a folder, click Select All then Bulk Actions.
+To add these documents to a folder, click the Checkbox (1) then Bulk Actions (2)

 The Bulk Action modal will pop-up.